 Server-side Configuration for atomic-reactor¶

-- clusters with the enabled key set to false are discarded
+Host object provides key information for building images: - hosts with the enabled key set to false are ignored

-- the worker build is submitted to whichever cluster has the lowest load; in this way, an even load distribution across all clusters is enforced
+the remote host build is submitted to whichever host has the lowest load; in this way, even load distribution across all hosts is enforced

-This mechanism can also be used to temporarily disable a worker
+This mechanism can also be used to temporarily disable a remote host by

 enabled: false to